JakeI158/GDAPC_CaseStudy_CyclisticBikes/SQL_Queries.md

 ```
 <br />

-Who took more rides during the week?
-Casual riders or members? (days 2-6):
+To determine who took more rides during the week, casual riders or members? (days 2-6):
 ```SQL
 SELECT mode_day_of_week AS day_of_week, SUM(count_rides_casual) AS casual, SUM(count_rides_member) AS member, SUM(total_rides) AS total_rides
   FROM full_year